-6Commercial Banks at a glance, DBIE, RBI.
+7 Commercial Banks at a glance, DBIE, RBI

-7Bank-wise Number of Functioning Offices of Commercial Banks as at end of the Quarter, DBIE, RBI.
+8 Bank-wise Number of Functioning Offices of Commercial Banks as at end of the Quarter, DBIE, RBI financial services and products.

-The primary objective of a differentiated banking structure, as alluded earlier, was to expand the reach of financial services and institutions with financial inclusion being the overarching objective.
-Therefore, the underlying premise of differentiated banking institutions is based on differentiated reach.
-As we all are experiencing now, almost all banks have or are adopting technology to improve and expand delivery of financial services and products.
 The Reserve Bank has been taking progressive measures to improve availability of digital infrastructure for banking services and this process recently got a significant boost by the launch of 75 Digital Banking Units (DBUs) by Hon'ble Prime Minister.